How to Stop a Wage Garnishment from the IRS in California

 - Letter 1058 or LT11 – Final Notice of Intent to Levy

-If you didn’t respond to these, the IRS proceeded with enforcement.
+If you ignored these, the IRS proceeded with enforcement.
+That’s why responding to an IRS notice of intent to levy

 How to Stop IRS Wage Garnishment in California